 Description: Analytical and design consideration of evapotranspiration, soil moisture, and water movement as related to irrigation and drainage systems; analysis and design of components of irrigation and drainage systems including water supplies, pumping plants, sprinkler systems, and center pivots.

-Description: Analysis and design of instrumentation and controls for agricultural and biological production, management and processing.
+Description: Analysis and design of instrumentation and controls for agricultural, biological, and biomedical applications.
 Theory of basic sensors and transducers, analog and digital electrical control circuits, and the interfacing of computers with instruments and controls.
+LabVIEW Programming.
 Emphasis on signal analysis and interpretation for improving system performance.

 Description: Definition, scope, analysis, and synthesis of a comprehensive design problem within the areas of emphasis in the Department of Biological Systems Engineering.
 Identification of a client's engineering problem to solve, and development of objectives and anticipated results.